massifrg/pundok-editor/README.md

   in your documents (e.g. I use the injection of raw elements to tune the typesetting with [ConTeXt](https://wiki.contextgarden.net));

+- the result of running an external Pandoc filter on the document can be prepended, appended or overwritten to the document itself;

 - custom conversions, text styles, CSS files, search/replace operations, CSS-like selections, indexes, delimiters, raw elements can be saved in configurations or project files, so that you can reconfigure the editor with all the tools you need for a particular workflow or project.

+- while documentation, and a proper GUI to edit configurations files, are still lacking, you can take a look under these directories:

+  - `packages/common/src/config/`

+  - `staticResources/configs/

+  - `schemas/`

+  to understand how configuration and project files are encoded.

 ### How it works